Getting food assistance after a disaster or household misfortune

 Upon county request, CDSS must provide necessary support for out-stationed D-CalFresh application intake locations and make available technology and equipment for mobile issuance of EBT cards to D-CalFresh recipients.
 [Id.]

 In addition, individual disaster supplements can be issued during approved application periods for areas that have received a Presidential Declaration of Disaster.
 The household must submit a CF 303 form during the Disaster CalFresh application period.
 When counties find a household eligible for a disaster supplement, they must issue the benefit within three days, or no more than seven days of the request is deemed questionable.
 The disaster supplement amount is the maximum benefit amount for the household size minus the actual monthly allotment for the household.
 [ACL 19-95.]
-The maximum gross income for D-CalFresh eligibility for the period October 1, 2019 to September 30, 2020 is listed in ACIN I-63-19 starting at $1,777 for a household of one.
+The maximum gross income for D-CalFresh eligibility for the period October 1, 2024 to September 30, 2025 is $2,171 for a household of one, $2,620 for a household of two. $3,068 for a household of three, $3,529 for a household of four, $4,015 for a household of five, $4,500 for a household of six, $4,948 for a household of seven, $5,397 for a household of eight, and $449 more for each additional household member.
+(ACIN I-42-24.)